 - Have you ever caused significant pain to your family, friends, or loved ones as a result of your substance abuse?

-- Do you struggle keeping your job or have you ever been expelled from school due to your extensive substance abuse and behavior?
+- Do you struggle to keep your job, or have you ever been expelled from school due to your extensive substance abuse and behavior?

-- Have you ever attempted to stop using mind altering substances, but are unsuccessful?
+- Have you ever attempted to stop using mind-altering substances but were unsuccessful?

 - Do you repeatedly lie to your family, friends, and loved ones to hide your substance abuse or as a result of your extensive use of drugs or alcohol?

 - Have you ever wanted to or are willing to stop using mind-altering substances but feel as if you cannot and or do not know how to?

 The Bright Futures Treatment Center admissions team and substance abuse specialists would be more than happy to speak with you concerning yourself and or a loved one who is seeking professional help for affiliations with substance abuse.
 We know that the road to recovery can be a long and burdensome one.
 However, we are more than willing to be there for you every step of the way.
 Opt for either a singles or couples rehab Florida facility and make the necessary change in your life.

 What to do after noticing the signs it’s time to get help?

 If you’ve taken an honest look into your situation and realized that you are in need of assistance, there’s a lot that you can do to overcome your problems.
 Everything starts with a simple phone call to a rehab facility.
 Once you get in touch with a meth rehab Florida center, you will be able to, first and foremost, discuss your problems in a safe environment.
 After a lengthy conversation with rehab professionals, they will be able to tailor the perfect plan of treatment for your needs.
 With a personalized plan in hand, you will know what level of care to start at, taking a huge burden off of your shoulders.